 Taking Control of Your Health

-You, your care manager, and your health care providers can collaborate to improve your health by:
+You, your care manager, and your health care providers can can work together by:

 Work with a care manager if you: